You want smart political talk without the meltdowns?

 Okay, fine.

-And I want to bring awareness to Saudi Arabia and maybe try to open a women's league and allow people to see that you can have these great, you know, um, opportunities and you shouldn't be held back because of the fact that you're a woman.
+And I want to bring awareness to Saudi Arabia and maybe try to open a women's league and allow people to see that you can have these great, you know, opportunities and you shouldn't be held back because of the fact that you're a woman.

-It would be good for Saudi Arabia to do it.
+That would be good for Saudi Arabia to do it.

-You know, Biden is now reaching out, the Saudis, you know, apparently turned him down according to my sources.
+The Saudis, you know, apparently turned him down according to my sources.

 But anyway, he told, you know, Joe Biden is claiming he told the Saudis to pound sand because he wanted our new ally in the Middle East to be Iran, which is the dumbest thing I've ever heard in the world.

-First of all, anybody who thinks anybody who thinks that Joe Biden formed a complete thought, a coherent thought with the Saudi Arabian leaders and OPEC is dreaming.
+First of all, anybody who thinks, anybody who thinks that Joe Biden formed a complete thought, a coherent thought with the Saudi Arabian leaders and OPEC is dreaming.

 That man is not doing golf.